 The diva, Alyssa (played by Eileen Schuyler with a stylized patrician formality that wears thin by the end of the evening's intermissionless 80 minutes), has stayed away from the conductor's funeral, a fact that has not gone unnoticed by the four prize students who have gathered nervously in Alyssa's studio for a master class.
 She makes a sweeping entrance, radiant and ageless, and promptly informs her students that this master class will involve enacting a play she has written about the politics of singing.
 In fact, her play turns out to be the story of her life, struggling with her parents - her father (Ryan Winkles) was a church choirmaster - and her overweight to find her niche in a totalitarian society as a singer while her best friend, Marcelle (Erin Ouellette), chooses another, more difficult musical career path, one leading to the podium and a baton.

 Alyssa and Marcelle share much, including a determination to survive artistically, each in their own way, in a culture that suppresses artistic expression and artists.
 They make their way as friends until circumstance brings all that to an end.

 There's a certain calculated artlessness in the performances that surround Schuyler's - professional actors, as is Schuyler, portraying students who are untrained impromptu actors, reading lines they've never seen before, dealing with emotions and experiences that are alien.
-To a degree, "The Old Mezzo" suffers from the absence of age, a sense of time and journey.

 Director Kristen van Ginhoven and her designers have made splendid use of Berkshire Museum's limiting stage, defining it cleanly and sharply as a playing space that, in this context, divides effectively into segmented playing areas.